Duplicate Bag Tables

 // ... use the table ...

-let assert Ok(Nil) = duplicate_bag.close(table)For safer lifecycle management, use with_table instead.
+let assert Ok(Nil) = duplicate_bag.close(table)For short-lived operations, use with_table to close the table when the callback returns.

 Inserting data